ThabangMokoen/CodvedaTech---Level-2-Task-1-Responsive-Web-Designwith-Flexbox-and-Grid-/README.md

-# CodvedaTech---Level-2-Task-1-Responsive-Web-Designwith-Flexbox-and-Grid-
+# CodvedaTech---Level-2-Task-2-Building a To-Do List using JavaScript
-Build a responsive webpage layout using CSS Flexbox and Grid.
+Creating a functional to-do list app thatallows users to add, delete, and mark tasks ascomplete.